ekoontz/menard/README.md

 = transitive sentences =

-years see her
-companies see times
+Groups see words.
-numbers see dogs
+Worlds see sheep.
+Antonia sees dogs.
-parts see puppies
+Works see sheep.
-rooms see women
+Schools see problems.
-people see companies
+We see numbers.
-worlds see months
+Problems see people.
-families see Antonio
+Cases see systems.
-hands see Antonia
+Books see jobs.
-hands see states
+Students see you.

 = reflexive sentences =

-I see myself
+Eyes see themselves.
-I see myself
+Works see themselves.
+She sees herself.
-he sees himself
+He sees himself.
-I see myself
-it sees itself
+It sees itself.
-Antonia sees herself
+Antonia sees herself.
-it sees itself
-she sees herself
+Antonia sees herself.
-it sees itself
+She sees herself.
-Antonio sees himself
+Antonio sees himself.
+I see myself.

 = 'long' sentences =

-the lot that is gives the month I am the government that looks gets the strong times the puppy that areas are is a small money the weeks that things call became the year problems do the waters that words take are the military names the system that became talks a local money the places that think help the ways that live the hand months feel lives a better life the systems that came move the true lots a mother eyes work shows the lot that countries have
+The programs that look go the mothers that use.
+A political money feels the mothers that give.
+An only program seems the questions countries help.
+The dogs that I am do the question that tries.
+The country eyes are leaves a government that looks.
+The numbers that moneys begun want a name that stories seem.
+A night Antonio play began a right that lots have.
+The eyes parts talk live the tall points.
+A dog that means say a man that helps.
+The parts he are work an able point.

 Parsing:
 ===

-[s  .puppies *seem], [s-slash  .puppies *seem]
-[s  .books *are], [s  .books *are], [s  .books *are], [s-slash  .books *are], [s-slash  .books *are], [s-slash  .books *are] [s  .states *say], [s-slash  .states *say]
+[s  .you *are], [s  .you *are], [s  .you *are], [s  .you *are], [s  .you *are], [s  .you *are], [s-slash  .you *are], [s-slash  .you *are], [s-slash  .you *are], [s-slash  .you *are], [s-slash  .you *are], [s-slash  .you *are]
-[np  .the *rights]
+[s  .dogs *make], [s-slash  .dogs *make]
+[s  .she *is], [s  .she *is], [s  .she *is], [s-slash  .she *is], [s-slash  .she *is], [s-slash  .she *is] [s  .questions *hear], [s-slash  .questions *hear]
+[s  .stories *look], [s-slash  .stories *look]
+WARN  15 feb 2019 08:35:54,496 babylon.parse: could not parse: "she began".
+Tokenizations attempted: she;began

 [np  .a *world]
-[np  .the *family]
-[s  .areas *look], [s-slash  .areas *look]
+[s  .worlds *find], [s-slash  .worlds *find]
-[np  .the *student]
-[s  .hands *come], [s  .hands *come]
+WARN  15 feb 2019 08:35:55,322 babylon.parse: could not parse: "he tries".
+Tokenizations attempted: he;tries

-[np  .the *number]
+[np  .the *people]
 10
-babylon.english=>
 ```

 # License